Guide · Synthesized · Not playtested

 Are Pyro and Fire two different schools?

-No. They are the same school under two labels.
-Game8 and a few wikis use 'Fire' on the school header while listing Pyro spells on the detail pages; allthings.how, Deltia, Game Rant, The Gamer, Keen Gamer, and the wikily.gg detail pages all confirm 5 schools total.
-We use 'Pyro' on this site and call out 'Fire' aliasing wherever it shows up in source guides.
+No. They are the same school under two labels — some menus use 'Fire' on the school header while listing Pyro spells on the detail pages.
+There are 5 schools total.
+We use 'Pyro' on this site and call out 'Fire' aliasing wherever it shows up in-game.

 Which single reaction should I learn first?